ibm-cloud-docs/cis/waf-cis-ruleset.md

 |**Low**   | 120 and higher|
 |**Medium**|  80 and higher|
 |**High**  |  65 and higher|
 {: caption="Table 4.
-Ajax request sensitivity and triggers" caption-side="top"}
+Ajax request sensitivity and triggers" caption-side="bottom"}

 Review the (Security) Events log to see the final score as well as the individual triggered rules.